pingweiii/AD-Task-2/readme.md

 Description of the project in details.

-This program shows the basic use of looping, declaration and conditional statements
+This program uses functions, arrays, dictionaries, and fragmentation

 ### Key Components